s7u4rt99/chat-ella/README.md

 ![](./ChatPageWithMessages.png)

 ### **<u>Limitations</u>**
-Video Call: Our original plan was to implement either sending an audio message or to implement a voice + video call feature, however, we encountered problems when trying to implement them.
+Video Call: Our original plan was to implement either the ability to send audio messages or place voice/video calls.
+However, we encountered problems while trying to implement them.
 For sending audio message, we had to add in an MP3 recorder, as well as a MP3 player in the chatboxes.
 Recorders that we found were quite large on screen and would further clutter our UI.
+For voice/video calls, the integration of using WebRTC and socket was an issue.
+Whenever we placed a video call, a new socket connection would be formed which caused many complications.
-The pressure of time also made the implementation and integration of such a feature difficult and we decided that time would be better spent on documentation and testing.
+Additionally, the pressure of time also made the implementation and integration of these features difficult and we decided that time would be better spent on documentation and testing.

 UI: The foundation of the app we used, designed the chat messages in a list format, and due to html and css structure its size is either fixed or grows with the size(length and breadth) of the list.
 When trying to implement an option to hide the online-users container for better usability on devices with smaller screen(ie. phones), we ran into issues where the chat container could not stretch and fill the entire page, leaving a blank space of the hidden portion.
 Due to our implementation of the chat container and the lack of time, we decided to take out the hide online users option as it does not achieve much and would actually cause the user more work to hide/show when trying to change chat.

+GPS System: We feel that currently, there are other more important features which have not been implemented yet, such as voice and video calls, thus we decided to leave this out for now.
+Additionally, we felt that because our app is currently more suited for computers and not mobile devices yet, implementing the GPS system was not high on our priority list as our users would usually be at one spot and not moving around.

 ### **<u>Project log</u>**

 |S/N|Activity             |Date   |Stuart<br>(hrs)|Zheng Lin<br>(hrs)|Remarks|